vinaykukke/unsigned_py/reference/ec2-instances.md

     # Check if blender is working
     blender -h
     ```

+    - Once everything is setup, before the job is submitted to deadline, please add the following path `/var/lib/snapd/snap/bin/blender` to the blender plugin in deadline `Tools => Configure Plugins => Blender`

     - Installing NVIDIA Grid Drivers for ec2 vGPUS: [Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver)
         - Install gcc and make, if they are not already installed.